Parameters

 You can disable or modify each of these alert rules individually.

-The fields in these rules will be added to the final PrometheusRule
+The fields in these rules will be added to the final PrometheusRule, with the exception of expr.

 See Resource Management for an explanation for every alert rule.